bassmanitram/actions-for-nautilus/configurator/help.md

 Patterns can be entered as "GLOB" patterns, or regular expressions.

-* Glob Patterns allow to you specify placeholders in the pattern string, as follows:
+* Glob Patterns allow you to specify the following placeholders in the pattern string:

   * **\*** - indicating any number of characters
   * **?** - indicating any single character